richard-to/dashgourd/README.md

 # DashGourd

-Another experiment that improves on StatSquash
+An experiment that improves on the mistakes in StatSquash approach.